elliotpark410/Social-Network-API/README.md

 This code snippet shows how you can use Express routes and Mongoose ORM to create controllers for a Reactions (i.e. comments) delete route

-* findOneAndUpdate() function in Mongoose finds the first document that matches a give filter, applies an update, and returns the document
+* findOneAndUpdate() function in Mongoose finds the first document that matches a given filter, applies an update, and returns the document

 * The filter we give findOneAndUpdate is "{_id: req.params.thoughtId}".
-For this app, we include the req.params.thoughtId in the URL
+For this app, the user includes the req.params.thoughtId in the URL

 * $pull operator is used to remove all instances of a value from an existing array.
 In this case, we are going into a nested object to retrieve "req.params.reactionId"